BabakMammadov/openshift4learning/README.md

 Now that we know how to create a Route, let's verify that the application is really available at the URL shown in the web console.
 Click the link and you will see:

 ![img](https://github.com/Bes0n/openshift4learning/blob/master/images/img15.png)

+## Logging in to an OpenShift Cluster

+In this course you learnt about how to log into an OpenShift cluster, as well as how you can add other users as collaborators to you project.

+You can find a summary of the key commands covered below, along with some related commands.
+To see more information on each oc command, run it with the --help option.

+- ```oc login``` - Log in to your OpenShift cluster and save the session token for subsequent use.
+You will be prompted for the user name and password or directed to a web console page where you can obtain a token you must then use to use to login from the command line.
+The web page will require you to first login in to the web console if you are not already logged in.

+- ```oc login <server>``` - Log in to a specific OpenShift cluster.
+You will need to specify the name of the server as argument the first time you are using it, or if switching back to it after having used a different cluster.

+- ```oc login --username <user>``` - Log in to your OpenShift cluster as a specific user.

+- ```oc login --username <username> --password <password>``` - Log in to your OpenShift cluster as a specific user and supply the password on the command line.
+Note that this is not recommended for real systems as your password may be logged or retained in command history.

+- ```oc login --token <token>``` - Log in to your server using a token for an existing session.

+- ```oc logout``` - Log out of the active session by clearing the session token.

+- ```oc whoami``` - Show the name of the user for the current login session.

+- ```oc whoami --token``` - Show the token for the current login session.

+- ```oc whoami --show-server``` - Show which OpenShift cluster you are logged into.

+- ```oc whoami --show-context``` - Shows the context for the current session.
+This will include details about the project, server and name of user, in that order.

+- ```oc config get-clusters``` - Show a list of all OpenShift clusters ever logged in to.

+- ```oc config get-contexts``` - Show a list of contexts for all sessions ever created.
+For each context listed, this will include details about the project, server and name of user, in that order.

+- ```oc adm policy add-role-to-user edit <username> -n <project>``` - Add another user to a project so that they can work within the project, including creating new deployments or deleting applications.

+- ```oc adm policy add-role-to-user view <username> -n <project>``` -  Add another user to a project but such that they can only view what is in the project.

+- ```oc adm policy add-role-to-user admin <username> -n <project>``` - Add another user to a project such that they are effectively a joint owner of the project and have administration rights over it, including the ability to delete the project.

+## Deploying Applications From Images

+In this course you learnt about deploying an existing Docker-formatted container image to OpenShift.
+You first deployed an image direct from an external image registry.
+This was followed by importing an image into the OpenShift internal registry, and then deploying the image from the internal registry.

+You can find a summary of the key commands covered below.
+To see more information on each oc command, run it with the --help option.

+- ```oc new-app <docker-image> --name <name>``` - Deploy an application from a Docker-formatted image found on an external image registry.
+If there is any ambiguity as to the source of the image, use the --docker-image option.

+- ```oc new-app <image-stream> --name <name>``` - Deploy an application from a Docker-formatted image found in the internal image registry.
+If there is any ambiguity as to the source of the image, use the --image-stream option.

+- ```oc import-image <docker-image> --confirm``` - Import a Docker-formatted image found on an external image registry, causing it to be pulled into the internal image registry.